 Below: Even larger ones were cut back to create a flatter root system (Nebari)!

-Below: The tree can now already stands on its own with his new flat roots base and that is just what I was aiming for the last 10 years or so!
+Below: The tree can now already stands on its own with its new flat roots base and that is just what I was aiming for the last 10 years or so!

 Below: The final top layer is carefully brought in and is then taped even more in with the palm of my hand so that the last cavities are filled with soil!